mbech/blog/_posts/2014-11-05-two-changes-that-have-improved-my-work.markdown

 ---
 layout: post
-title:  "Two Changes That Help Me Work Better"
+title:  "Two Changes That Have Improved my Work"
-date:   2014-11-04 16:00:00
+date:   2014-11-05 16:00:00
 categories: jekyll
 ---

-After making some changes to my work habits/environment, I wanted to do a writeup on *the two that seem to have had the greatest postive impact on my productivity* (coding and other tasks).
-While there's nothing mind-blowing here, it may give you an idea for how to mix up your own work environment.
+After making some changes to my work habits/environment, I wanted to do a writeup on two changes to my environment that seem to have had the greatest postive impact on my general productivity.
+While there's nothing mind-blowing here, it may give you some ideas for improving uyour own work environment.

 ###**1.
 Stopped listening to Spotify while trying to do things**

-I (like many others) really enjoy music and want it to fill my ears anytime they're not otherwise occupied.
-To justify this practice, I'd checked out several posts/writeups about the pros/cons, which mostly boiled down to:
+Like most, I really enjoy music.
+So naturally I put some on to fill my ears anytime they're not otherwise occupied.
+To justify this practice, I'd checked out several posts about the productivity pros/cons, and it mostly boiled down to:

 **[WORST]  Bothersome Noise <  Music or White noise < Silence [BEST]**

 ####Firing up Spotify, not without costs

 Living in an apartment complex with thin walls, firing up [Spotify](https://www.spotify.com/us/) to stream some radio became automatic before starting any task.
+And it was certainly effective at drowning out miscelaneous neighbor noise.

 While it took time to notice, I actually believe this kicked off a very distracting habit: